snowbrd1/Final-App/README.md

 ## Notes and comments

 Currently, the backend server has not been uploaded so this will only allow access to the front end.
-Please follow instructions below for front end install(server side included instructins as this will be part of final README).
+Please follow instructions below for front end install(server side included instructions as this will be part of final README).

 ## Installation Instructions for Testing